KhaliqueN/KhaliqueN.github.io/join/index.md

 ## Master/Bachelor thesis

 The lab works in the interface of network, computational, and structural biology.
-If interested then please send your CV/Resume to [Dr. Khalique Newaz](/contact)
+If interested then please first have a look at lab's [research](/research).
+If still interested, please send your CV to [Dr. Khalique Newaz](/contact)

 <!-- Current **open positions**:<br/> -->
 ## Open position(s)